An Awakening From a Sickbed

 About six months later, I went to the hospital for a checkup and found that all the indicators for my condition had returned to normal.
 My doctor said in amazement, “I never expected that after being so ill, you would have made such a fast recovery in just six months!
 You don’t look sick at all now.
 It’s unbelievable!”
 Hearing the doctor say that, I offered up my heartfelt thanks and praise to God; I knew this was God’s almightiness and sovereignty at work and I could feel His love and salvation for me!

-As I think back over this trial of sickness, though I experienced pain and weakness, with the guidance of God’s words, I came to understand the meaning behind God’s work of trials and refinement.
+Becoming ill over and over again that way, though I experienced pain and weakness, with the guidance of God’s words, I came to understand the meaning behind God’s work of trials and refinement.
 I also came to understand a little about God’s will to save man, and the wrong motives and views I held in my faith were remedied.
-From the bottom of my heart, I feel how wonderful going through such trials and refinements is!
-I thank God for giving me such precious treasures in life!
+From the bottom of my heart, I give thanks to God for giving me such precious treasures in life!